bytemaster/bytemaster.github.io/_posts/2015-01-04-Why-I-am-an-Austrian-Economist.md

 ## Challenges of Being an Austrian Economist

 Absent the use of math, an Austrian economist is left to produce written arguments subject to all of the imprecision of the english language.
 Written arguments are easily misunderstood, impossible to calculate, and are often imperfect expressions of a deeper understanding.
-When entering a discussion with mainstream economists the Austrian approach is often accused of “hand waiving” and imprecision and their arguments are picked apart on technicalities and corner cases.
+When entering a discussion with mainstream economists the Austrian approach is often accused of “hand waving” and imprecision and their arguments are picked apart on technicalities and corner cases.

 When an Austrian is faced with a bunch of equations with custom operators and layers and layers of implied meaning it becomes much more difficult to debunk because even if the Austrian could identify the flaw in the abstractions, attempting to explain it would take far more time than the average man is willing to sit through.
 The result is that mainstream economists ride on the appeal to mathematical authority and straw man attacks while the Austrian is forced to refine and clarify his reasoning even as his words are twisted and misrepresented at every turn.

-Given two people with theories, one with equations and one without, the one with equations is automatically assumed to be more scientific and through by most people.
+Given two people with theories, one with equations and one without, the one with equations is automatically assumed to be more scientific and thorough by most people.
 As an Austrian who's founding principles forbid the use of mathematical operations on value in almost all circumstances it becomes a real challenge.

 ## Economics and Crypto Currency